-To the Board of Trustees of the University of Massachusetts:
+To the Board of Trustees of the University of Massachusetts

-In our opinion, based on our audits and the report of other auditors the accompanying consolidated statements of net assets, and the related consolidated statements of revenues, expenses and changes in net assets, and of cash flows present fairly, in all material respects, the financial position of The University of Massachusetts (the "University") and its discretely presented component units, at June 30, 2010 and 2009, and the changes in its net asset and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audits and the reports of other auditors, the accompanying consolidated statements of net assets and the related consolidated statements of revenues, expenses and changes in net assets, and of cash flows present fairly, in all material respects, the financial position of the University of Massachusetts (the 'University"), and its discretely presented component units at June 30, 2010 and 2009, and the changes in its net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the University's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
-We did not audit the financial statements of the University of Massachusetts Building Authority, (a blended component unit included in the column titled University) for the year ended June 30, 2009 or the University of Massachusetts Dartmouth Foundation, Inc. (a discretely presented component unit included in the column titled University Related Organizations) for the years ended June 30, 2010 and 2009, which statements reflect total assets of \$39 million of the University Related Organizations, and \$1,245 million of the University and \$36 million of the University Related Organizations as of June 30, 2010 and 2009, respectively, total net assets of \$37 million of the University Related Organizations, and \$260 million of the University and \$34 million of the University Related Organizations as of June 30, 2010 and 2009, respectively, and total revenues of \$5 million of the University Related Organizations and \$111 million of the University and \$3 million of the University Related Organizations, for the years then ended, respectively.
-Those statements were audited by other auditors whose reports thereon have been furnished to us, and our opinion expressed herein, insofar as it relates to the amounts included for these components of the University, is based solely on the reports of the other auditors.
-We conducted our audit of these statements in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
+We did not audit the financial statements of the University of Massachusetts Building Authority (the Authority), (a blended component unit included in the column titled University) for the year ended June 30, 2009 or the University of Massachusetts Dartmouth Foundation, Inc. (the Dartmouth Foundation) (a discretely presented component unit included in the column titled University Related Organizations) for the years ended June 30, 2010 and 2009 The Authority's statements reflect total assets of \$1,245 million, total net assets of \$260 million, and total revenues of \$111 million of the University as of and for the year ended June 30, 2009.
+The Dartmouth Foundation's statements reflect total assets of \$39 million and \$36 million, total net assets of \$37 million and \$34 million, and total revenues of \$5 million and \$ 3 million of the University Related Organizations as of and for the years ended June 30, 2010 and 2009, respectively.
+Those statements were audited by other auditors whose reports thereon have been furnished to us, and our opinion, insofar as it relates to the amounts included for these components of the University, is based on the reports of the other auditors.
+We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-The financial statements of the University of Massachusetts Amherst Foundation, the Worcester City Campus Corporation, the University of Massachusetts Foundation.
-Inc. and the University of Massachusetts Dartmouth Foundation, Inc. were not audited in accordance with Government Auditing Standards.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits and the report of other auditors provide a reasonable basis for our opinion.
+We believe that our audits and the reports of other auditors provide a reasonable basis for our opinion.